Health Updates

 LMU Student Health Services (SHS) reminds community members of the importance of being vaccinated against communicable diseases such as pertussis, and encourages all individuals to check their pertussis vaccine status.
 The vaccine that protects individuals from acquiring pertussis is called Tdap.

 Contact your health provider to find out if your Tdap up to date.
 Students can schedule a vaccine appointment at SHS.
-Please note that SHS will observe the same holiday closure as the university, and will be closed between Dec.
-21 - Jan.
-1. During this closure, students should consult their outside healthcare provider for vaccination.

 • Flu season is here, it is important that you be prepared.
 In addition to getting a flu shot, which is highly recommended, here are some other easy precautions to prevent infection: